 Remark 6.
 Of course, if the reference generator is not independent with the one that we want to test, the correctness claim is no more true.
 For example, if during the second part the reference generator produces the same bits as the generator we are testing, the xor bits will be all zeros.
-However, the independence condition looks much easier to achieve (e.g., reference bits could be produced in different place, or in advance, or can even be an output of a fixed deterministic pseudorandom generator).
+However, the independence condition looks much easier to achieve.
+For example, the reference bits could be produced in different place, or in advance, or can even be an output of a fixed deterministic pseudorandom generator.

 Remark 7.
-If the reference generator produces truly random bits (independent from the output of the generator we are testing), then xor-bits are also truly random.
-So this new test is as sensitive as the previous one (comparison with the reference generator) if the reference generator is truly random, but the correctness of the new test does not depend on the assumption of true randomness for the reference generator.
+If the reference generator produces truly random bits that are independent from the output of the generator we are testing, then xor-bits are also truly random.
+So our new test is as sensitive as the previous one (the comparison with the reference generator) if the reference generator is truly random, but the correctness of the new test does not depend on the assumption of true randomness for the reference generator.

 Remark 8.
-There is one small problem that we have not mentioned: while sorting the array of deviations, we may have ties.
+There is one small problem that we have not mentioned yet: while sorting the array of deviations, we may have ties.
 If some value from the first sample coincides with some value from the second sample, then the letter (X or Y in our notation, see above) is not well defined.
-However, we can break the ties randomly, using the bits of the generator we test (so we can assume that these bits are truly random when bounding the probability of Type I error).
+However, we can break the ties randomly, using the bits of the generator we are testing.
+In this way we may assume that these bits are truly random when bounding the probability of Type I error.

 Remark 9.
 The same idea can be used even for "informal" tests.
-For example, imagine that we construct some image based on tested bits, and then people look at this image and decide whether it reminds them similar pictures from the reference generator or not.
-Recalling the interactive non-isomorphism proof and using the same trick as before, we can make a robust test: take 2n independent samples from the generator under testing, use n of them to create images, and do the same for other n samples but use xor with n samples from some other origin (say, using a reference generator, or binary representation of $\pi$ , or any other source: the only requirement is that the samples for xor-ing should be fixed before sampling our generator).
-If a human expert (or a machine-learning algorithm), looking at the resulting 2n images, can correctly classify them into two groups according to their origin, then the generator fails the test, and the probability of this for a true random bits generator is $2^{-2n}$ (up to poly(n)-factor).
+For example, imagine that we construct some image based on the bits we test, and then people look at this image and decide whether it looks similar to the pictures of the same type that use reference generator or there are some visible differences.
+Recalling the interactive non-isomorphism proof and using the same trick as before, we can make a robust test.
+Take 2n disjoint bit blocks from the generator under testing.
+Use n of them to create images, and do the same for other n blocks but use the bitwise xor of these blocks and n blocks of the same size from some other origin.
+As a source of these auxiliary blocks one may use a reference generator, or the binary representation of $\pi$ , or any other source.
+The only requirement is that the auxiliary blocks should be fixed before sampling our generator.
+If a human expert (or a machine-learning algorithm), looking at the resulting 2nimages, can correctly classify them into two groups according to their origin, then the generator fails the test, and the probability of this for a true random bits generator is $2^{-2n}$ , up to a poly(n)-factor.

-One can also consider a more advanced version of this test: several experts say whether the images look random to them, then the images are ordered according to their approval ratings and Kolmogorov-Smirnov test for two samples is used.
+One can also consider a more advanced version of this test.
+Several experts say how "random" the images are.
+Then the images are ordered according to their approval ratings and Kolmogorov-Smirnov test for two samples is used.